Summer Spaghetti Carbonara

 - Bring a saucepan of salted water to boil.
 If you've never made carbonara before, check out this video.

 - While water boils, heat a large skillet with oil over medium-high heat.
-Add squash and asparagus with a pinch of salt.
-Saute until vegetables are tender, 4 to 5 minutes.
-Set aside.
+Add squash and saute until squash is tender, 4 to 5 minutes.

 - Add pasta to boiling water and cook until al dente, tender but not soggy.
 Reserve 1/4 cup (59 mL) of pasta water (amount is for 4 servings, adjust accordingly).